The Team

 • Background: A serial entrepreneur based in Japan, Daniel is founder and CEO of Better World KK, a venture incubator and renewable energy developer, and KK Sherpa, a resort operations and turnaround advisory firm.

-Knowing that we are creating life-changing experiences for these regular youths who find themselves in difficult circumstances, and helping youths understand that their circumstances are only temporary, and that English and self-reliance can have an impact on their future as adults.
+The most rewarding aspect of being a part of Mirai no Mori is knowing that we are creating life-changing experiences for these regular youths who find themselves in difficult circumstances, and helping youths understand that their circumstances are only temporary, and that English and self-reliance can have an impact on their future as adults.

 Jeff Jensen, Vice-Chair & Co-Founder